 VTAM is a metabarcoding package with various commands to process high throughput sequencing (HTS) data of amplicons of one or several metabarcoding markers in FASTQ format and produce a table of amplicon sequence variants (ASVs) assigned to taxonomic groups.
 If you use VTAM in scientific works, please cite the following article:

-González, A., Dubut, V., Corse, E., Mekdad, R., Dechartre, T. and Meglécz, E..
-VTAM: A robust pipeline for processing metabarcoding data using internal controls.
-Submitted to Methods in Ecology and Evolution.
+González, A., Dubut, V., Corse, E., Mekdad, R., Dechartre, T. and Meglécz, E. (2020) VTAM: A robust pipeline for processing metabarcoding data using internal controls.
+BioRxiv .
+2020.11.06.371187

 Commands for a quick installation: